TogaraCode/React-concepts-in-30-seconds/Composition-vs-Inheritance.md

 ## Inheritance

-### Inheritance

-## This pattern makes use of Child Components that take on the properties of Parent Components.This style of writing code is not recommended because React has a Component-based structure and Composition is more suitable in this type of environment.
+### This pattern makes use of Child Components that take on the properties of Parent Components.This style of writing code is not recommended because React has a Component-based structure and Composition is more suitable in this type of environment.